Substantial Survivor: 1978 Chrysler New Yorker 18K Miles – SOLD!

 (To stop the slideshow and expand the pictures, click on the current photograph below)

-With a more slab-sided appearance than the original “fuselage” styling of the 1969 models, the 1978 Chrysler New Yorker, such as this white over red velour two-door example currently listed here on Craigslist in Wasau, Wisconsin, could be one of the lowest mileage survivor examples of the last full-size two-door land yacht produced by Chrysler before Lee Iacocca stepped in to save the company.
+With a more slab-sided appearance than the original “fuselage” styling of the 1969 models, the 1978 Chrysler New Yorker, such as this white over red velour two-door example originally listed in November 2022 on Craigslist in Wasau, Wisconsin, could be one of the lowest mileage survivor examples of the last full-size two-door land yacht produced by Chrysler before Lee Iacocca stepped in to save the company.